you think: if I merely bury this bitxch

 grind them to ash with your mortar and pestle from Sur La Table

-dissolve a spoonful into your wine in secret, and drink it
+dissolve a spoonful of her into your wine in secret, and drink it

 the rest, you feed to your lilacs //